-Providing a comfortable working environment for people with disabilities
+Providing a comfortable working environment for

 We have partnered with the University of Tokyo's Research Center for Advanced Science and Technology in the area of assistive technology to introduce a reduced working hours program that allows people who have difficulty working for long hours due to a disability to work up to 20 hours a week.
 This new employment program is aimed at people who are willing to work but who have lacked opportunities because they are unable to work the 20 hours a week minimum required for inclusion in the statutory employment rate for people with disabilities.

 Promoting the ultra-short working hour system to create a society where people can work as they wish